jayvatti/Statify_stat101/README.md

 ## Introduction

 Welcome to Statify, a personal project aimed at providing a comprehensive set of statistical functions and tools for Stat 101.
 This repository is currently a work in progress, and I plan to develop it further into a pip module in the future.
 Here, you will find a collection of functions that I have learned in my Statistics class and found useful.
-So, let's dive in and explore the world of statistics!

 ## Functions